Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Scroll to the Bottom of a Grid

-If your grid looks like this and you want to scroll to the last record of it learn the `Last Record` button and click on it during test playback.
+If your grid looks like this and you want to scroll to its last record, learn the `Last Record` button and click on it during test playback.

 ![Grid to Scroll](./img/dynamicsaxgridtoscroll.png)